RamunasSavanevskis/castep-docs-clone/docs/tutorials/Phonons/Phonons_Vibrational_Spectra.md

 In this case the result is virtually identical: there are only 2 Raman active modes and they correspond to identical frequencies (the positions of which are very close to the IR active ones).
 The intensities of the 2 results are different, but that doesn't matter as only relative intensities have any physical meaning in this case; the intensities have to be adjusted to simulate experiment regardless.

+In the end, the Raman spectra had a decent match to experiment^[[1](#1)]^, finding a single peak around 1397, compared to 1373 in experiment.
+The FTIR results match more poorly - the 2 active frequencies are rather similar, at 747 and 1397 in our calculation, and 790 and 1378 in experiment, but there the relative intensities are much closer together than we found^[[2](#2)]^, so the infrared spectrum looks quite a bit different.
 ## B. Molecular modes in benzene

 The next part of this practical is to compute the modes and spectrum of